junobuild/docs/docs/terminology.md

 In Juno, we use some terms that may be unfamiliar to some.
 This page provides a summary of the most commonly used terms.

-## Account Identifier

-An "Account Identifier" is an address, serving as the textual representation of an account on the Internet Computer (ICP) ledger.
-It can represent an account owned by an individual or a smart contract.

 ## Canister

-A canister is the term for a smart contract on the Internet Computer.
-It includes both logic and state (memory), bundled together and deployed as a WebAssembly (WASM) container.
+A canister is the term for a container on the Internet Computer.
+It includes both logic and state (memory), bundled together and deployed as a WebAssembly (WASM).

 All [modules](#modules) in Juno — such as [satellites](#satellite), [mission controls](#mission-control), and [orbiters](#orbiter) — are canisters under the hood.